-Directors Continuing in Office until the 2022 Annual Meeting of Stockholders to May 2015.
-From 1983 to 2010 Ms. Lacchin held various positions with Loblaw Companies Limited (TSX:L), and its parent, George Weston Limited (OTCMKTS:WNGRF), or Weston.
-Most recently, from 2007 to 2010, Ms. Lacchin was Executive Vice President of Finance at Weston with direct responsibility over Weston's and Loblaw's corporate treasury, tax, insurance and risk, pension and benefits and commodity risk management departments and Weston's financial reporting, corporate development and other corporate office departments.
-Ms. Lacchin served as chair of Weston's disclosure committee from 2008 to 2010.
+Louise Lacchin has served as a member of our board of directors since November 2019 and as a director of Venus Concept Ltd. from August 2015 until November 2019.
+Prior to joining Venus Concept Ltd.'s board of directors, Ms. Lacchin was a director and the treasurer and chair of the finance committee at Sheena's Place from October 2011 until May 2015.
+From 1983 until 2010 Ms. Lacchin held various positions with Loblaw Companies Limited (TSX:L), and its parent, George Weston Limited (OTCMKTS:WNGRF) ("Weston").
+Most recently, from 2007 until 2010, Ms. Lacchin was Executive Vice President of Finance at Weston with direct responsibility over Weston's and Loblaw's corporate treasury, tax, insurance and risk, pension and benefits and commodity risk management departments and Weston's financial reporting, corporate development and other corporate office departments.
+Ms. Lacchin served as chair of Weston's disclosure committee from 2008 until 2010.
 In 2006, Ms. Lacchin was named one of the TOP 100 Canada'sTM Most Powerful Women.
 Ms. Lacchin holds a B.A. in Economics and Accounting from Algoma University and an MBA in Accounting and Finance from McMaster University.
-Venus Concept believes that Ms. Lacchin is qualified to serve on it's board of directors based on her extensive financial, accounting and executive management experience.
+Venus Concept believes that Ms. Lacchin is qualified to serve on its board of directors based on her extensive financial, accounting and executive management experience.